sam-parkinson/DSA-Big-O-Notation/drills.md

 O(log n) -- each operation cuts size of problem in half, as size of input increases, amount of steps increases more slowly

 ## Drill 9

+O(1) -- performs a constant number of operations regardless of length of the array

+## Drill 10

+This function accepts a number, checks if it is not one or zero, then attempts to find a divisor, returning false if a divisor exists and returning true if the number inputted is a prime number.
+Its runtime complexity is O(n) -- it loops through every number between 2 and n, then performs a constant number of operations on each number

+## Drill 11

+### Tower of Hanoi

+## Drill 12

+See drills.js, functions {whatever}

+## Drill 13

+## Drill 14